-Our two methods were: Method of Undetermined Coefficients and Variation of Parameters (but Variation of Parameters won't be on the exam).
+Our two methods were: Method of Undetermined Coefficients and Variation of Parameters.

 Method of Undetermined Coefficients

 This method is motivated by the observation that, a linear operator of the form L(y) = ay'' + by' + cy, acting on certain classes of functions, returns the same class.
 In summary, the table from the text: